domsson/succade/README.md

 ## lemonbar

 The special section `bar` configures Lemonbar itself and can define common formatting for all blocks.
-It is required for succade to run, but the only mandatory property is `format`.
+It is required for succade to run, but the only mandatory property is `blocks`.

 | Parameter          | Type    | Description |
 |--------------------|---------|-------------|